Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Invite a local elder in to visit and speak with the children.

-Committing to small but relevant steps can lead to wide-ranging benefits in early learning environments, however, it is important that these steps are meaningful.
-For services looking to make a significant commitment to incorporating Indigenous perspectives, creating a Reconciliation Action Plan is an opportunity to identify goals and strategies to ensure that they are applied consistently and included within all programs.
+Committing to small but relevant steps can lead to wide-ranging benefits in early learning environments, however, these steps must be meaningful.
+For services looking to make a significant commitment to incorporating Indigenous perspectives, creating a (RAP) Reconciliation Action Plan is an opportunity to identify goals and strategies to ensure that they are applied consistently and included within all programs.

-As Bellbird’s Educational Advisor, I am excited to be a part of a team that is open to improving our commitment to understanding and embedding Indigenous perspectives within our workspace.
-We are working together to create our own plan which will begin with the introduction of Acknowledgement of Country before a meeting, and continuing to learn and understand more about the suppliers we purchase from, as we add to our growing list of Indigenous resources.
+At Bellbird, we are a team that is open to improving our commitment to understanding and embedding Indigenous perspectives within our workspace.
+We are working together to create our plan which will begin with the introduction of Acknowledgement of Country before a meeting, and continuing to learn and understand more about the suppliers we purchase from, as we add to our growing list of Indigenous resources.

 We have an opportunity to celebrate part of what it means to be Australian and to live in a country that supports a diverse cultural community.
 Like anything important, it will take time and effort, but it is essential to ensure that steps are being taken to move our community forward.

-Empowering Educators Embedding Indigenous Perspectives in Early Learning Environments 3021 2 Embedding Indigenous Perspectives in Early Learning Environments Weaving Aboriginal and Torres Strait Islander perspectives into everyday classroom practices enhances Early Learning by giving students a more accurate and richer understanding of Australia's earliest history and culture.
-Weaving Aboriginal and Torres Strait Islander perspectives into everyday classroom practices enhances Early Learning by giving students a more accurate and richer understanding of Australia's earliest history and culture. blog 3 Blog Post 0000-00-00 00:00:00 2022-06-14 13:20:26
+Empowering Educators Embedding Indigenous Perspectives in Early Learning Environments 3021 2 Embedding Indigenous Perspectives in Early Learning Environments Weaving Aboriginal and Torres Strait Islander perspectives enhances Early Learning by giving children additional perspectives of Australia's earliest history and culture.
+Weaving Aboriginal and Torres Strait Islander perspectives enhances Early Learning by giving children additional perspectives of Australia's earliest history and culture. blog 3 Blog Post 0000-00-00 00:00:00 2024-02-16 15:25:04

 Understanding and respect for Australia’s Indigenous people — their personal histories, beliefs and values, languages and lifestyles — is essential for many reasons.
 Weaving Aboriginal and Torres Strait Islander perspectives into classroom learning enhances the educational experiences of Indigenous and non-Indigenous students, giving them a more accurate and richer understanding of Australia’s history and culture.